 The \$10,000 allocated for the Workforce, Planning and Evaluation or related Software (Pulse) was scheduled to be purchased in the last quarter of the Financial Year/ provider availability has presented some difficulty in finalisation.
-Provider has signaled availability and has quoted - some supplementary funding may be required.
+Provider has signaled availability and has quoted -some supplementary funding may be required.
+Work on CAMMS has delayed consideration.

 Operating income from subsidies and incentives continues on track and trends indicate stronger above budget achievement.
 Receipts reflected at this stage of the Financial Year.
 A number of training expenses have also been externally funded and therefore do not show directly as income.
-Over \$100,000 of externally supplied training has been funded without cost to Council, other than the wages of those attending essentially mandatory, regulatory or compliance training and development.
+Over \$100, 000 of externally supplied training has been funded without cost to Council, other than the wages of those attending essentially mandatory, regulatory or compliance training and development.
 We are considered a major Council consumer of available funding.

 Expenditure on training, including travel, committed and incurred.
-Expenditure while below budget overall it is forecast to match budget within the financial year.
-Overall expenditure anticipated to be on budget.
+Expenditure is forecast to trend to budget within the financial year.